ghkhashayar/docs/docs/localization.md

 }
 ```

-## Multilingal Setting
+## Multilingual Setting
-In setting controllers you don't need to be worry about anything.
+In setting controllers you don't need to worry about anything.
-Just add translation to multilingal properties.
+Just add translation to multilingual properties.

 ### Access To setting values